PuzzleDude98/runic-docs/docs/index.md

 Visit [CurseForge](https://www.curseforge.com/minecraft/mc-mods/origins) or [Modrinth](https://modrinth.com/mod/origins) to learn more about the Origins mod!

-> While all information on these docs is currently theoretical, information stated in these blocks should be noted as even more so.
-It is tentative ideas that may not have any significance in the final version.
+> While all information on these docs is currently theoretical, information stated in these blocks should be noted as even more so. they are tentative ideas that may not have any significance in the final version.

 ## General information